(Voigt & Haeffner or Union Electric )

 Unlike other insulation testers that I have, this one is intended to be operated whilst hanging from the operator's neck, the right hand turning the generator handle and the left depressing the button to unclamp the meter needle.
 I soon discovered that the brass shaft for this knob is energised when the handle is turned!

 Here are two views of the generator showing the steel gearing, the commutator and the centrifugal governor.
-Note how the unit is complete self contained and equipped with contacts which mate with those on the remainder of the unit shown on the picture below.
+Note how the unit is completely self contained and equipped with contacts which mate with those on the remainder of the unit shown on the picture below.

 The meter has a full scale deflection of 1.5mA and a resistance of 215 ohms.

-I believe that this instrument was made in Germany prior to 1914, the trade mark device on the card either side of the meter scale is H&B which indicates that it was made by Hartmann & Braun, also of Frankfurt.
+I guessed that this instrument was made in Germany prior to 1914, the trade mark device on the card either side of the meter scale is H&B which indicates that it was made by Hartmann & Braun, also of Frankfurt.